LASIK Alternatives

 The EVO Visian ICL is inserted behind the iris and in front of your natural lens.
 Similar to cataract surgery, this procedure is typically performed one eye at a time.
 There is very little discomfort and normally no pain associated with the surgery.
 You’ll be instructed to use eye drops following and we’ll see you back the following day for a follow-up visit.

-A Natural Lens Replacement (NLR) is essentially cataract surgery without the actual cataract present.
-(Some also refer to this procedure as a Clear Lens Extraction or CLE.)
+Refractive Lens Exchange (RLE) is essentially cataract surgery without the actual cataract present.
+(Some also refer to this procedure as a Clear Lens Extraction (CLE) or Natural Lens Replacement).
 Because there isn’t a cataract present (or developed enough for insurance to deem the surgery as ‘medically necessary’), this procedure is considered elective and out-of-pocket.

 It is, however, a great option for patients who aren’t ideal candidates for Laser Vision Correction.
-For example, for some patients with high refractive errors outside the treatable range, or those who have some cataract formation already, a Natural Lens Replacement can be an effective refractive surgery alternative.
+For example, for some patients with high refractive errors outside the treatable range, or those who have some cataract formation already, a Refractive Lens Exchange can be an effective refractive surgery alternative.

 During this procedure, the natural lens is removed and replaced with an intraocular lens of your choice.
 Your physician will educate you on the various lens options to choose from, but depending on your visual goal, a specialty lens may be recommended.

-In some patients, a Multifocal or Extended Depth of Focus lens may be helpful in improving distance at various ranges, while others may opt for distance vision (or near) in both eyes.
-Another common selection is MonoVision, where one eye is corrected for near vision and the other eye for distance.
+For some patients, a specialty lens such as a Multifocal, Extended Depth of Focus lens, Light Adjustable Lens, and others, may be helpful in improving distance at various ranges.
+Others may opt for distance vision (or near) in both eyes.
+Another common selection is Monovision, where one eye is corrected for near vision and the other eye for distance.
 Talk with your surgeon about what lens options are best for you, considering your personal vision goals following surgery.

 Astigmatic Keratotomy (AK) is performed to treat astigmatism by reshaping the curvature of the cornea through small incisions.
 These tiny incisions will flatten the steep portion of the cornea, making the eye more spherical.
 AK can be used as an enhancement following laser eye surgery, PRK, cataract, or lens implant surgery.
 Most astigmatism, though, is still corrected with the excimer laser.
 For more information on AK, visit our Other Cornea Procedures page.